Zilliqa/ZRC/zrcs/zrc-1.md

 **1. Approve**

-Can be called by any token owner.
+Can only be called by a token owner or an approved operator.

 ```ocaml
 (* Approves an address to transfer the given token ID *)